renje4z335jh4/non_contrastive_SSL_NIDS/README.md

 ## Useful information about the trainer parameter
-1. Parameter like model, batch_size, n_epochs, device are self-explaining
+1. Parameters like model, batch_size, n_epochs, device are self-explaining
 2. anomaly_label parameter indicates which label is the malicious label (commonly 1)
-3. ckpt_root - if given a checkpoint will be saved every 5 epochs.
+3. ckpt_root - if given a checkpoint, will be saved every 5 epochs.
 Set to None, if you only want to save the model regularly
-4. safe_best_model - if given the trainer will save the best model (lowest loss) as checkpoint.
+4. safe_best_model - if given the trainer, will save the best model (lowest loss) as checkpoint.